Blotato-Inc/n8n-nodes-blotato/README.md

 ## Operations

-This node provides two main operations for interacting with Blotato:
+This node provides three main resources for interacting with Blotato:

+### Video Resource
+Create AI-generated videos and carousels from templates.
+- **Create**: Generate videos and carousels from pre-built templates with dynamic inputs
+- **Get**: Retrieve video status and details by ID
+- **Delete**: Remove a video by ID
+- **Features**:
+  - Template-based video and carousel generation
+  - Dynamic input fields based on template requirements
+  - Support for leading AI image and video models
+  - Automatic rendering upon creation

 ### Media Upload
 Upload media files (e.g. images and videos) for your social media content using the Media resource.
 - **Upload from URL**: Upload media files from a URL
 - **Upload from Binary**: Upload media files from binary data
-- **Size limit**: 200MB maximum file size
+- **Size limit**: 60MB for binary uploads, larger files should use URL upload
 - **Rate limit**: 10 requests per minute

 ### Post Publish